Tinku Acharya

-Tinku Acharya is an Indian computer scientist and a Fellow of IEEE.
+Tinku Acharya is an Indian computer scientist, technologist and fellow of the American institute, the IEEE.

-He is the founder of Videonetics Technology Private Limited and known as an inventor, entrepreneur, scientist, teacher, author, and internationally acclaimed technologist.

-Early life and education
+Education and career

 Tinku Acharya was born in Howrah, West Bengal, India.
 He received his BSc, BTech and MTech in CS from the Calcutta University in 1987.
 He completed PhD in Computer Science from the Central Florida University in 1994, USA with specialization in VLSI Architectures and Algorithms for Data Compression.